Met Office presents at Offshore Wind & Supply Chain Conference

 Minimising risks and uncertainty when developing offshore wind farms will be a key topic explored by the Met Office at this year's Offshore Wind & Supply Chain Conference in Aberdeen.

 The Met Office's Alex Hill, Chief Advisor to Government for Scotland and Northern Ireland, will give the keynote speech at a breakfast seminar on 29 January.
-The talk- De-risking the weather element of an offshore project throughout the lifecycle - will discuss how the latest forecasting techniques will help to remove some of the risks and uncertainty associated with the development of offshore wind farms.
+The talk- De-risking the weather element of an offshore project throughout the lifecycle - will discuss how the latest forecasting techniques will help to remove some of the risks and uncertainty associated with the development of Renewable energy.

 Alex said: "The North Sea and other waters around Scotland are some of the most inhospitable places to work in Europe.

 "The marine energy industry has plans to develop offshore wind projects in ever deeper and more exposed waters, increasing the risk of weather downtime during the construction, operation and maintenance phases of projects.

 "Weather sits at the heart of planning, installation and Offshore operational service.
 There are key lessons that can be taken from the offshore oil and gas industry in Scotland that can really benefit the renewable energy industry."